canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 ## 1. Check cluster health before scaling down

-First of all, make sure that removing nodes is a safe operation to do.
+First, ensure that removing nodes is a safe operation by checking the health of the cluster.
 For that, check the health of the cluster.
 This can be done via Juju or via the OpenSearch API.

 ### Via Juju